Nadia-Usalko/Formula-1-World-Championship-1950-2024_SQL/README.md

 ORDER BY number_of_victories DESC
 ```
 Output:

 ![image](https://github.com/user-attachments/assets/63913608-c6be-4f98-82cd-cb2b223fd677)

 Lewis Hamilton, Valtteri Bottas and Nico Rosberg are confident winners.

-The fastest lap at Russian GP:
+The fastest lap in history of the Russian GP:
 ```
 SELECT MIN(lap_times.time) AS 'the_fastest_lap',
 	lap_times.driverId,